 Add texture to seal the deal.

 To complete your dragon, give it even more details, specifically textures.
-Add feathers, scales, horns, or whatever your heart desires to fully flesh out your basilisk.
+Add feathers, scales, horns or whatever your heart desires to fully flesh out your basilisk.
 Use thin lines to make up all the finer details, including the horns and the eye pupils.
-Add nails and claws, and start shading in the appropriate areas.
-Again, use reference photos of a variety of animals to fill out this portion of the dragon.
+Add nails and claws and start shading in the appropriate areas.
+Again, use reference photos of a variety of animals to fill in this portion of the dragon.
 This will create a more accurate representation of how it would look in the wild, if it existed.

 Fire up Adobe Fresco when you want to draw.